yatesco/seafile-docs/maintain/seafile_fsck.md

 ### Best Practice for Repairing a Library

 To check all libraries and find out which library is corrupted, the system admin can run seaf-fsck.sh without any argument and save the output to a log file.
 Search for keyword "Fail" in the log file to locate corrupted libraries.
+You can run seaf-fsck to check all libraries when your Seafile server is running.
+It won't damage or change any files.

 When the system admin find a library is corrupted, he/she should run seaf-fsck.sh with "--repair" for the library.
 After the command fixes the library, the admin should inform user to recover files from other places.
 There are two ways: